-Enjoying Disney: Our Favorite Wheelchair Accessible Rides
+Enjoying Walt Disney World: Wheelchair Accessible Rides

-Jungle Cruise in the Magic Kingdom No trip to the Magic Kingdom is complete until you’ve seen the back side of water!
-This exotic river cruise is upfitted with a special loading vehicle that allows a wheelchair user to enjoy the corny humor while staying in his own chair.
+No trip to the Magic Kingdom is complete until you’ve seen the back side of water!
+This exotic river cruise is upfitted with a special loading vehicle that allows a wheelchair user to enjoy the corny humor while staying in his or her own chair.
 The wheelchair user cruises in the center of the boat where there typically is bench seating.
 At the docking area, the center wheelchair platform rotates 90 degrees and a ramp unfolds allowing the wheelchair to roll onto the boat.
 The chair is then secured for safe passage.
-At this time, the chair slot rotates back to a position that allows the rider to cruise facing forward and elevates so that the wheelchair user is riding at eye level with all other passengers.
+The chair slot then rotates back to a position that allows the rider to cruise facing forward and elevates so that the wheelchair user is riding at eye level with all other passengers.

-Toy Story Midway Mania in Disney’s Hollywood Studios Not only can the many shows in Disney’s Hollywood Studios be enjoyed from one’s own wheelchair, one of the premier ride attractions can be as well.
-Toy Story Midway Mania allows guests to be immersed in larger than life, 3-D, interactive carnival games.
-On standard ride vehicles, guests compete in carnival games by aiming their shooter and pulling its string to launch a variety of balls, darts, eggs, etc. The wheelchair accessible vehicle is equipped with shooters with buttons on top that can be activated to allow anyone with arm weakness to participate in the games even if they are unable to pull the launch string.
+Not only can the many shows in Disney’s Hollywood Studios be enjoyed from one’s own wheelchair, one of the premier ride attractions can be as well.
+Toy Story Midway Mania allows guests to be immersed in larger than life, 3D, interactive carnival games.
+On standard ride vehicles, guests compete in carnival games by aiming their shooter and pulling its string to launch a variety of balls, darts, eggs, etc. The wheelchair accessible vehicle is equipped with shooters that have buttons on top, which can be activated to allow anyone with arm weakness to participate in the games even if they are unable to pull the launch string.

-No two rides on the African Savannah are exactly the same due to the unpredictable nature of the animals.
+No two rides on the African Savanna are exactly the same due to the unpredictable nature of the animals.
 One journey may include hippos blocking the road while there are none to be found on your next excursion.
-However, you can count on the ability to stay in your personal mobility device in a specially equipped expedition vehicle.
+However, you can count on the ability to stay in your personal mobility device in a specially equipped expedition vehicle for this Disney World wheelchair accessible ride.
 Wheelchairs are loaded at the front of the vehicle and secured prior to exploration.
-For individuals with balance, trunk, and head control issues, the ability to stay in one’s personal equipment is especially important for the Safaris as the ride can bump and bounce quite a bit.
+For individuals with balance, trunk, and head control issues, the ability to stay in one’s personal equipment is especially important for the safaris as the ride can bump and bounce quite a bit.

-Living with the Land in Epcot Located in the Land Pavilion, this educational boat ride is often overshadowed by its neighbor, Soarin’.
-While Soarin’ is breath-taking, it requires a transfer from your mobility equipment to the simulated hang glider.
+Located in the Land Pavilion, this educational boat ride is often overshadowed by its neighbor, Soarin’.
+While Soarin’ is breathtaking, it requires a transfer from your mobility equipment to the simulated hang glider.
 For this reason, wheelchair users will appreciate that every two to three ride vehicles on Living with the Land can accommodate manual and power wheelchairs.
-Simply roll onto the back of the boat and enjoy a relaxing (and mostly air conditioned) tour of the history of agriculture.
+Simply roll onto the back of the boat, and enjoy a relaxing (and mostly air conditioned) tour of the history of agriculture.